+External Decorations Visually inspected.
+The external timbers are painted.
+The rainwater fittings are are partly painted.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas Circulation areas visually inspected.
+Access to the property is via a shared hallway and stairwell.
+There are security entry doors in place.
+Garages and Permanent Outbuildings Visually inspected.
+Culoundings There is an external store accessed from the common stair.
+Outside Areas and Boundaries Visually inspected.
+The property has garden areas to the front and rear.
 Ceilings Visually inspected from floor level.
-Ceilings are of plaster and plasterboard.
-Internal walls Visually inspected from floor level.
+The ceilings are formed in plasterboard.
+Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Primarily of solid construction and having a plaster finish.
-Areas are obscured by furniture.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+The walls have plasterboard finishes.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber construction and there are fitted floor coverings throughout.
-There is no access into sub-floor areas.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Timber finishings and facings and fitted kitchen units.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a fireplace in the sitting room and a gas fire is installed.
-The flue could not be inspected.
-Internal decorations Vigually inapported internal decorations Visually inspected.
-Walls and ceilings have mainly a paper and paint finish.
-Cellars None.
+Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floors are of suspended timber construction.
+No sub floor access was available.